andy1992/react-redux-crud/README.md

 ##REACT REDUX CRUD
 A simple CRUD application in React+Redux, with PHP serving the API, and MySQL Database.

+This project features some of basic functionalities such as:
+- User registration
+- User authentication
+- Basic CRUD functionalities + multiple data deletion
+- Pagination, sorting, and data filtering

 ![alt tag](http://i66.tinypic.com/iftzjb.png)

 ##Installation